Skip to main content

 Clothing guidelines for nurses and healthcare assistants

-Written by Isabel Clift
+Written by Stephen Paul

-Updated over a week ago
+Updated over 9 months ago

 It’s important to wear the right clothes whenever you work a shift with Florence.
 This is to make sure you follow infection prevention and control standards, as well as look professional.